Canonical Bayesian Linear System Identification: Proofs for Sections 1--4

-This approach allows modelers to specify intuitive normal priors while maintaining mathematical rigor in the Bayesian inference process.
-In practice, this means we can perform inference directly in the canonical form with normal priors on B' and C', and simultaneously place invariant priors on eigenvalues of A', yielding a theoretically sound and computationally efficient Bayesian framework. \end{remark} \begin{remark}[Challenges in prior specification with standard parametrization] Consider a discrete-time LTI system \eqref{eq:general_lti_state_space_model_noise} of dimension $n$.
+\begin{remark}[Challenges in prior specification with standard parametrization] Consider a discrete-time LTI system \eqref{eq:general_lti_state_space_model_noise} of dimension $n$.
 Consider the case, if we relax, that the priors are the same for the equivalence class, let us see that it still leads to several challenges.
 We examine how Gaussian priors on state-space matrices transform to canonical parameterizations and the resulting implications for Bayesian inference.
 A common approach places independent Gaussian priors $A_{ij} \sim \mathcal{N}(\mu_A, \sigma^2_A)$, $B_i \sim \mathcal{N}(\mu_B, \sigma^2_B)$, $C_j \sim \mathcal{N}(\mu_C, \sigma^2_C)$ on each matrix entry.
-While this specification appears intuitive, it introduces significant complications when considering system properties that are invariant to the choice of state-space realization. \\ For controllable pairs $(A,B)$, there exists an invertible similarity transformation that yields the controller canonical form.
-The transformation matrix $T^{-1}$ is constructed from coefficients of the characteristic polynomial of $A$ see \Cref{thm:companion_form_invertible_matrix}: The characteristic polynomial coefficients can be expressed using exterior algebra as:
+While this specification appears intuitive, it introduces significant complications when considering system properties that are invariant to the choice of state-space realization.

+For controllable pairs $(A,B)$, there exists an invertible similarity transformation that yields the controller canonical form.
+The transformation matrix $T^{-1}$ is constructed from coefficients of the characteristic polynomial of $A$ (see \Cref{thm:companion_form_invertible_matrix}).
+The characteristic polynomial coefficients can be expressed using exterior algebra as:

 where $\operatorname{tr}\left(\bigwedge^k A\right)$ is the trace of the $k$-th exterior power of $A$, computable via the determinant formula:

 This transformation is fundamentally nonlinear.
 For a simple $2 \times 2$ matrix case, the characteristic polynomial $p_A(\lambda) = \lambda^2 - (a_{11} + a_{22})\lambda + (a_{11}a_{22} - a_{12}a_{21})$ demonstrates that while the trace term is linear in the entries of $A$, the determinant term exhibits quadratic nonlinearity.
 To quantify how probability measures transform under this nonlinear mapping, we examine the Jacobian matrix.
 For our $2 \times 2$ example, key entries include $\partial a_1/\partial a_{11} = -1$, $\partial a_0/\partial a_{11} = a_{22}$, and $\partial a_0/\partial a_{12} = -a_{21}$, further illustrating the mixture of linear and nonlinear dependencies.